Tony McGuinness (footballer): VFL/AFL career

-Like his Glenelg premiership teammate Stephen Kernahan, McGuinness then accepted the invitation to play in the more lucrative Victorian Football League.
-He was signed by Footscray and quickly justified his huge reputation.
+McGuinness was then signed by Footscray and quickly justified his huge reputation.
 In five seasons at the Bulldogs, McGuinness missed only one game and consistently racked up many possessions, usually distributing it with precision by hand or by his trusty left foot.
 He stood out in an otherwise mediocre team, especially in wet weather, and won the club best and fairest award in 1987.